reishima/FinalYearProject/README.md

 Contract deployment is done via Hardhat to the Sepolia Test Network
 1. Add the script for deployment at scripts/deploy.js
-2. run npx hardhat run scripts/deploy.js --network sepolia
+2. run `npx hardhat run scripts/deploy.js --network sepolia` from the project directory

 Then use contract address and ABI for constants.